jshint/node-jshint/README.md

 ## Ignoring Files and Directories

-If there is a .jshintignore file in your project's directory tree, (also provided you run `jshint` from within your project's directory true) then any directories or files specified will be skipped over. (behaves just like a `.gitignore` file)
+If there is a .jshintignore file in your project's directory tree, (also provided you run `jshint` from within your project's directory) then any directories or files specified will be skipped over. (behaves just like a `.gitignore` file)

 **Note:** Pattern matching uses minimatch, with the nocase [option](https://github.com/isaacs/minimatch).
 When there is no match, it performs a left side match (when no forward slashes present and path is a directory).